• Skip to primary navigation

 All I could find was descriptions of different spicy weeds and other tasteless ones I'd seen locally, but it did tell me the genus name: Persicaria.
 The next thing I did was search using Persicaria along with Asian cuisine, and there it was: Persicaria odorata, Vietnamese coriander, Vietnamese cilantro, Vietnamese Mint and rau ram.
 It's also known as laksa leaf.

-From my experience wild smartweeds with red flowers (P. hydropiperoides) will be tasteless, those with drooping green flowers (P. hydropiper) will taste like hot chili.
+From my experience wild smartweeds with red flowers like lady's thumb Persicaria maculosa and others will have a mild vegetal taste, those with drooping green flowers (P. hydropiper) will taste like hot chili.
+Others taste like dock leaves without the sour taste.
 Both like the same habitat, and they like to grow together in damp an disturbed areas and come up during the late summer, I started picking them in the middle of August in Minnesota.

 The Vietnamese coriander has completely different flowers, (They're white and they actually look like flowers) and is not wild-growing, from what I can tell.